 here at David's Garden Seeds®.
 Some of our seeds are a combination of

 Some out there, like a certain major food chain, labels all open pollinates as heirlooms.
 This is not true.
 While there is no standard for heirlooms, it is generally accepted that any seed developed before 1950 and is open pollinated is a heirloom.

 Below you will find brief descriptions of each type of seed.

 We offer many heirloom seeds from all across the country.
 Heirloom seeds are seeds that generally have been around for 75 years or more.
 There is no standard for what makes a seed "heirloom" like there is for what makes it "organic".

-Heirlooms are usually better tasting than hybrids but are usually harder to grow and more susceptible to insects and disease.
+Heirlooms are usually better tasting than hybrids but are usually harder to grow and more susceptible to insects and diseases.
 But many of these can be avoided if using a good organic growing program.